nuri-engin/cikcikHane/README.md

+# cikcikHane: Birdwatching Dashboard
-An AngularJS Birdwatching Dashboard Exercise
+An AngularJS Dashboard Exercise

 # Resources used in this study:
 * HTML5